 8. If a high percentage of students achieve an exceptionally high score, the task may be too easy.
 Assignments and tests that are too easy provide little information about recent student learning.

-10. Provide students with assessment results and feedback in a timely manner – asap!
+10. Provide students with feedback and an opportunity to reflect on their answers and in a timely manner – asap!

 11. Feedback should acknowledge what’s been accomplished as well as an indication of the next steps of learning.
 For example:

 “I notice that you can . . .”